On simple spectral modules over Leavitt path algebras: Introduction

 \section{Introduction}

 In 2012 X.W.
 Chen \cite{Chen} and in 2014 P. Ara and K.M.
 Rangaswamy \cite{AKR} constructed some classes of simple modules over Leavitt path algebras.
-A natural question arises:are there other simple modules over Leavitt path algebras?
-In this work we try to use Steinberg algebras to give a full classifications of these modules.
+In this work we try to use Steinberg algebras to describe these modules as induced modules from irreducible representations of the isotropy groups.
 For convenience of the readers at first we recall some useful facts from \cite{Chen}, \cite{St} and \cite{AKR}.